Metolazone helps to keep your blood pressure under control.

-Metolazone is used to treat water retention caused by heart failure or kidney disease.
-Water retention may be noticed as swelling of the feet, ankles, lower leg and hands, or shortness of breath.
+Metolazone is also used to treat water retention caused by heart failure or kidney disease.
+Water retention may be noticed as swelling of the feet, ankles, lower leg and hands or shortness of breath.
 For this reason, it is commonly known as a "water pill".

 Take Metolazone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-You may need to pass urine more often while being treated with Metalozone.
+You will feel the urge to pass urine more often while being treated with Metolazone.
 Take it early in the day, preferably in the morning, to avoid waking up frequently at night to go to the toilet.

-Metalozone must be taken regularly for it to be effective.
-Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed by the doctor.
+Metolazone must be taken regularly for it to work well.
+Continue taking Metolazone even when you feel better.
+Do not stop taking it unless instructed by your doctor.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 - are unable to pass urine